internetyev/seo-scripts/README.md

 # Internetyev's SEO Python Scripts

 Hi!
-My name is Andriy Terentyev, I am SEO consultant focusing on online travel. ex-SEO Lead at Kiwi.com, and ex-COO of Hotelscan.com
+My name is Andriy Terentyev, I am SEO consultant focusing on online travel.
+I am SEO Strategy Advisor at Kyiv Independent (https://kyivindependent.com).

+Previously I worked as SEO Lead at Kiwi.com, and COO of Hotelscan.com.

 Here is my collection of SEO scripts on python that I find useful.
 I have not written majority of them, but modified them significantly.